Information for parents, guardians and carers

-The latest Progress Reviews for students are now live on our Parent Portal.
-Progress Reviews will give you an up-to-date account of how your child is progressing at College.
+Progress Reviews will give you an up-to-date account of how your child is progressing at college.
 Please do take the time to read your child’s Progress Review before attending our Parents’ Evening so that you can come prepared with any questions.
 To access this, click on the Parent Portal link at the top of the page.
 Here is a written guide on how to access Parent Portal.

 We want to keep you well informed about your young person’s progress at college.
 There are many ways in which you can engage with us or be kept up to date, including: